 Henrico County is striving to utilize a Preventive Maintenance program that employs a strategy that preaches using “The Right Treatment on The Right Road at The Right Time”.

 This program calls for the use of different maintenance treatments that arrest deterioration of the pavement and restore the necessary surface qualities.
 The pavement management program currently being used by the County will identify distresses and categorize the proper treatments for them.
 In turn, the same program will aid in setting up consistent and adequate funding to treat these pavements before the significant investment in the system is lost.

 STREET REPAIR PROCESS

-Resurfacing your road is a two step process.
+Resurfacing your road is a two phase process.
 Prior to slurry seal resurfacing, DPW will evaluate the pavement and perform any repairs such as crack sealing and patching.
 Depending upon the condition of the pavement, one or more of the following repair options may be employed.

 Asphalt Patching – Areas of pavement distress are excavated, and replaced with hot mix asphalt.
 This method is used in isolated areas where pavement failures extend through the road base.
 Asphalt patching restores the pavements integrity and capacity to support vehicle loads.

 Chip Seal – This method is used to address large areas of moderate to heavy pavement (distress) cracking.
 It is an effective and cost efficient method of paving large areas throughout the road.
 The chip seal method of patching involves several steps.

 - First, the pavement is primed (sprayed) with an emulsified asphalt binder.
 Next, the chips or small stones are broadcast throughout the area to be patched.
 Then a roller compacts the material to crush the stone into the pavement cracks.
 After approximately 10 days, a power broom sweeper removes the loose stones and prepares the surface to receive the slurry seal resurfacing.
 The 10 day time period is to allow the stone to set up in the asphalt binder.